zukunft/zukunft.com/docs/llm/pending.md

 # pending - list of planned llm prompts with prio 1

-### source

-add the missing source db field to the source add and edit views: the code_id field, shown only for users whose profile passes can_set_code_id (for sources the code_id is a user changeable field)

-extend the source default view, which today only shows the source name and the related values, with the missing db fields: the source type, the url as a link, the description and the usage

 ### ref

 show the non-changeable ref db fields last_update (the timestamp of the last successful update of the reference) and impact as display-only info in the ref edit view